-The Tax Law provides credits to taxpayers that purchase new electric or other alternative (clean-fuel) vehicles, including qualifying hybrid vehicles, or convert gasoline or diesel-powered vehicles to electric or clean fuel.
+The Tax Law provides credits to taxpayers that purchase new electric or other alternative (clean-fuel) vehicles, including qualifying hybrid vehicles, or convert gasoline or diesel-powered vehicles to electric or clean-fuel vehicles.
 Investments in new clean-fuel vehicle refueling property also qualify for credit.

-The credit applies to vehicles and refueling property that are eligible for the federal electric vehicles credit under section 30 of the Internal Revenue Code (IRC), or for the clean-fuel deduction under section 179A of the IRC.
+The credit applies to vehicles and refueling property that are eligible for the federal electric vehicles credit under Internal Revenue Code (IRC) section 30, or for the clean-fuel deduction under IRC section 179A.
 However, neither eligibility requirement applies to the credit for qualified hybrid vehicles.

-Except for qualified hybrid vehicles, which must have been placed in service in a tax year beginning on or after January 1, 2000, the credits are available for vehicles and property placed in service during a tax year beginning on or after January 1, 1998, and before January 1, 2004.
+Except for qualified hybrid vehicles, which must have been placed in service in a tax year beginning on or after January 1, 2000, the credits are available for vehicles and property placed in service during a tax year beginning on or after January 1, 1998, and before January 1, 2005.